25 August 2024

 Achievements after Leaving an Abusive Relationship

-5. I have always considered empathy and gratitude as important personal / relationship qualities - its only now that I truly understand the impact and consequences when these emotional values are vaguely selective or completely absent from someone's Emotional Intelligence repertoire.
+• I have always considered empathy and gratitude as important personal / relationship qualities - it's only now that I truly understand the impact and consequences when these emotional values are vaguely selective or completely absent from someone's Emotional Intelligence repertoire.
 The words 'thank you' became the most important words in my vocabulary over the last year.

-Lessons Learned from an Abusive Relationship (Narcissistic Abuse)
+Lessons Learned from an Abusive and Narcissistic Relationship

-Throughout the last three years I have had invaluable private conversations with many people about the toxic dynamics of this abusive relationship and the eroding effect on my emotional wellbeing.
-I was brutally honest in describing the essence of every (physical) attack against me, the utter disrespect for my integrity and her grandiose disdain for everything that I tirelessly offered during the relationship.
+Throughout the past four years I have had invaluable private conversations with many people about the toxic dynamics of this abusive relationship and the eroding effect on my emotional wellbeing.
+I was brutally honest in describing the essence of every (physical) attack against me, the utter disrespect for my integrity and the grandiose disdain for everything that I tirelessly offered during the relationship.

-Acceptance / Rebuilding after an Abusive Relationship (Narcissistic Abuse)
+Acceptance / Rebuilding after an Abusive and Narcissistic Relationship

 Having accepted the undercurrent ebb and flow presence of my grief (and trauma from the abuse) I find myself thinking less and less of this specific grief / trauma (and person).
 The ever-consuming dark thoughts of grief, loss and associated trauma made way for more coherent thinking and mindful living of being in the moment - focusing on the daily awareness of here and now...
 It took me more than 18 months of introspection, reflection and soul searching to finally arrive at the other side of this emotionally challenged, but self-enriching journey.